daytonaio/content/definitions/20240819_definition_software development life cycle _sdlc_.md

 ---
-title: 'Software Development Life Cycle (SDLC)'
+title: "Software Development Life Cycle (SDLC)"
 description:
-  'The Software Development Life Cycle (SDLC) refers to a structured and systematic approach used by software development teams to create high-quality software systems.
-It encompasses the entire process, from the initial requirements gathering stage to the continuous maintenance and support of the deployed software.'
+  "The Software Development Life Cycle (SDLC) refers to a structured and systematic approach used by software development teams to create high-quality software systems.
+It encompasses the entire process, from the initial requirements gathering stage to the continuous maintenance and support of the deployed software."
 ---

 # Software Development Life Cycle (SDLC)